harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ###Box Fold

 A box fold consists entirely of straight edges, and can be constructed from two points: the top left point, and the bottom right point.
-The middle fold position is determined by the position of the driving fold, as described in Chapter \ref{algorithms-and-implementation}, section \ref{constraints-on-fold-features} , \nameref{constraints-on-fold-features} on page \pageref{geometric-constraints}.
+The middle fold position is determined by the position of the driving fold, as described in Chapter 3, section \ref{constraints-on-fold-features} , \nameref{constraints-on-fold-features} on page \pageref{geometric-constraints}.
 Box folds are only valid if they span a driving fold.

 ![Left: fold & cut pattern of the master feature.
 Right: laser-cut model of the same.](figures/33_UI_Interface_Data_Structures/box.pdf)